KAIwangke/flex-yacc-calculator/README.md

-This project is from the compiler principle CST302
+This lab project is from the compiler principle CST302

-CO-author
+CO-authors

 CST1809233:WANG KE